zacharyfield/homepages/Himalayas/content/docs/installation/browser/firefox/index.md

 ---
 date: 2022-09-06T22:42:23+08:00
-title: Install on Ubuntu
+title: Firefox
-linkTitle: Ubuntu
+linkTitle: Firefox
 series:
   - Guide
 categories:
   - Installation
 tags:
   - Linux
-  - Ubuntu
+  - Arch Linux
 ---

-This guide show you how to install on Ubuntu.
+This guide show you how to install on Arch Linux.